solidjs/solid-docs/WRITING.md

 ### Accessible

 Accessibility has taken a front seat in most aspects of technology in recent years, including documentation.
-Solid should be accessible to anyone who wishes to use it, meaning that your writing has to meet some basic standards in this regard.
+Solid should be accessible to anyone who wishes to use it, meaning that your writing has to meet some basic standards.

-Some of accessibility comes down to visual style, as we discussed.
+Some accessibility comes down to visual style, as we discussed.
 However, it goes hand-in-hand with inclusiveness (which we'll get to next), so there is some overlap between the two.
 For now, we ask that you understand that Solid wants to ensure that everyone can read our documentation.
 What does that look like?

-The first step towards accessibility is ensuring that you use proper English grammar in your contributions.
+The first step towards accessibility is using proper English grammar.
 This is especially helpful for those users who utilize screen readers.
-Another way you can help the visually impaired is by keeping your paragraphs reasonably short.
+Another way you can help the users of assistive technology is by keeping your paragraphs reasonably short.
 A good rule of thumb is no more than four sentences, or four to five lines of text.

 Shorter paragraphs help readers of all abilities, since walls of text can discourage in-depth reading and understanding.
 You can once again practice empathy here.
 What would you like to read?

-As we discussed in the Organization section, ensuring a strong layout is key to accessible documentation.
+As discussed in the Organization section, ensuring a strong layout is key to accessible documentation.
 We encourage you to remember that your contributions should be organized logically.
 Headings that give a strong indicator of the section's topic, as well as descriptive hyperlinks, go a very long way in helping our readers navigate our docs.